Step-by-Step Guide to a Messianic Sabbath

 Sabbath Preparation

-Friday is commonly known as Preparation Day because this is usually the time used to get everything ready so everyone can rest on the Sabbath.
-Cleaning, food preparation, etc. is done in advance so everyone can rest and focus on God and spend time with family.
+Friday is commonly known as Preparation Day because this is usually the time to prepare everything so everyone can rest on the Sabbath.
+Cleaning, food preparation, etc., are done in advance so everyone can rest, focus on God, and spend time with family.

 Looking for make ahead and simple meals for your Sabbath?
 Check out 15 Meals that Bring Shalom to Your Shabbat.